-Strange Celeb Procedures You Didn?t Even Know Existed
+Strange Celeb Procedures You Probably Didn?t Know Existed

 The things we do to look good!

 They say beauty is pain, but the invasive and non-invasive procedures celebs opt for can be just downright weird, too.
 We all know about the typical options: breast augmentations, nose jobs and even booty implants.
-But what about burning-hot lasers that basically snipe stubborn back fat or a face lift that you can do during your lunch break?
-These treatments exists—and with relatively little to none recovery time.
+But what about burning-hot lasers that sniper-attack stubborn back fat or a face lift that you can do during your lunch break?
+These treatments exist—and with relatively little to none recovery time.

 We explain below.